vippsas/vipps-checkout/vipps-checkout-api.md

 ## Checkout Features

-Explains the high level features of Vipps Checkout.
+Explains the high level features of *Checkout*.

-### Vipps Checkout API
+### Checkout API

-Vipps Checkout works around the concept of a *session*, which has a time to live of one hour.
+*Checkout* works around the concept of a *session*, which has a time to live of one hour.
 The API exposes endpoints for the merchant to interact with a session.
 These include:

 * session initiation
 * session status

-### Vipps Checkout frontend
+### Checkout frontend

 Once a session is created, it is to be opened inside an iFrame embedded on the merchant website.
-The iFrame loads a web application that fetches all necessary information about the session from Vipps.
+The iFrame loads a web application that fetches all necessary information about the session from Vipps MobilePay.

 #### Frontend SDK

-Vipps provides a frontend SDK to make opening the session on the merchant easy (the SDK is
+We provide a frontend SDK to make opening the session on the merchant easy (the SDK is
 [explained in detail](#step-2-displaying-the-session)
 later in this guide).